Nonequational Stable Groups: Introduction

 \section{Introduction}

-The notion of equationality has been introduced by Srour \cite{SrourThesis} and further developed by Pillay-Srour \cite{PillaySrour}.
+The notion of equationality has been introduced by Srour \cite{MR2633841} and further developed by Pillay-Srour \cite{MR771800}.
 It is best understood intuitively as a notion of Noetherianity on instances of first-order formulas (see section \ref{sec:Criterion} for a formal definition).
 A first-order theory is equational when every first-order formula is equivalent to a boolean combination of equations.
 As it is often the case in model theory, equationality is modeled after a phenomenon in algebraically closed fields.
 There, every first-order formula is a boolean combination of varieties, i.e. closed sets in the Zariski topology, which in turn is Noetherian.

 The equationality of a first-order theory implies another fundamental property: any equational first-order theory is stable.
-Stability had been introduced by Shelah in order to pursuit his classification program and has been dominating the research domain of model theory for many years.
+Stability had been introduced by Shelah as the first dividing line in his classification program.
 A first-order theory is stable if it admits a nicely behaved independence relation.
 We note that, in general, having an abstract independence relation does not imply a notion of dimension that can be used to prove a descending chain condition as in the case of algebraically closed fields.
 Despite that, at the time equationality was introduced there was no known example of a stable nonequational theory.
-A few years later Hrushovski and Srour \cite{HrushovskiSrour} produced the first such example by tweaking the free pseudospace, a structure introduced by Baudisch and Pillay which is $2$-ample but not $3$-ample, where ampleness is a notion measuring how complicated the independence relation in a stable theory is.
+A few years later Hrushovski and Srour \cite{HrushovskiSrour} produced the first such "artificial" example by tweaking the free pseudospace, a structure introduced by Baudisch and Pillay which is $2$-ample but not $3$-ample.